uchenic/compose-to-nomad/README.md

   -h, --help            show this help message and exit --registry_base REGISTRY_BASE
-                        docker registry base url (for example "registry.access.redhat.com/ubi8/" )
+                        docker registry base url (for example "registry.access.redhat.com/ubi8/" ) --files_url_base FILES_URL_BASE
+                        hosting file base on some http server (for example "http://example.com/some-path/")
 ```

+## Example
+Look at examples folder to get some grasp of how it works

 ## Tips and tricks
 As you may use it against compose files that are build on local machine this tool provides flag called **registry_base**.
 It would be prepended to image field of the service assembled locally.
 And your task would be pushing the image to the registry you specified.